AnasBarakat01/Best-Scenario-of-SignUp-LogIn/README.md

   - If I didn't found the email address in the database, I redirect user to the sign up page telling him "Create a new acoount as yours doesn\'t exist anymore".
   - If the activation code is expired, I delete his account from my database telling him "Your activation link is expired !
 Sign up again".
   - If the activation code doesn't match mine in the database, I delete his account telling him "Your activation link is invalid !
 Sign up again".
-  - Otherwise, the activation link is valid, as the activation code matches mine in the database and it's not expired. so I redirect him to the "Log In" page.
+  - Otherwise, the activation link is valid, as the activation code matches mine in the database and it's not expired. so I redirect him to the "Login" page.

-Why I do redirect user to the "Log In" page after he finished Signing Up ?
+Why I do redirect user to the "Login" page after he finished Signing Up ?
 User enter email and password while they are fresh in his mind. then browser save them for further login.

 ## Log In
-- The function responsible for log in  is located in the "SignUpContoller" as name of "postLogInPage()".
+- The function responsible for login  is located in the "SignUpContoller" as name of "postLogInPage()".
 - User enter his email address and password. then I compare them with the values stored in the database.
-- If user account is not activated, I redirect him to the "Log In" page telling him "Your account in not activated !
+- If user account is not activated, I redirect him to the "Login" page telling him "Your account in not activated !
 Press the activation link sent to your mail" .
-- I am using **Hash::check()** of Laravel to copmare the two hashed passwords, the first one stored in the database and the second one user enetering in the log in form.
+- I am using **Hash::check()** of Laravel to copmare the two hashed passwords, the first one stored in the database and the second one user enetering in the login form.
 - If the log in is valid, I redirect the user to "home" page.